isabella232/magic-products-distribution-service/README.md

 #### Access only

-This service is a data access system, to allow authorised end-users to access, and download copies of, artefacts (files) deposited by a set of depositors (MAGIC staff).
+This service is a data access system, to allow authorised end-users to access, and download copies of, Artefacts (files) deposited by a set of depositors (MAGIC staff).
 This service does not support end-users depositing products themselves.